Maggie-Rec/BizBuzz/server/readme.md

 ```
 These allow you to run any getting queries on the database tables with transactions, locations, customers and items and use `findMany` method, so in each and every case you get back an array of objects in JSON format in response to a proper request.

+These endpoints, however, do not allow to get aggregate values.
+This can be done on the front end or the back end later.

 # How to make queries

 Here is how to make a query to the server and the database.